idrisadetunmbi/math-skills-game/README.md

 # build with the following command
 npm run build

-# the build folder can be deployed on any static web hosting platform (e.g. netlify)
+# the build folder can be deployed to any static web hosting platform (e.g. netlify)
 ```